-So if you’re really tired, go to bed early at least one night a week or so.
-Do this even if you don’t want to or can hand over the first nighttime feeding to dad.
+So if you’re really tired, go to bed early, at least one night per week.
+Do this even if you don’t want to or can hand over the first nighttime feeding to Dad.

 Even 20 minutes will make a difference.
-And going to sleep next to your infant can be really cosy!
+And going to sleep next to your infant can be really cozy!

-Well new mom, start implementing these tips NOW.
-I know from my own experience that they make a difference.
+Well, new mom, start implementing these tips NOW.
+I know from my own experience that they make a huge difference.

-Now, what will you do to get some sleep as a new mommy?
-Share your thoughts below.
+Now, what will you do to get some sleep as a new mom?
+Share your sleep tips for new moms below.

 Paula Dennholt founded Easy Baby Life in 2006 and has been a passionate parenting and pregnancy writer since then.
 Her parenting approach and writing are based on studies in cognitive-behavioral models and therapy for children and her experience as a mother and stepmother.
 Life as a parent has convinced her of how crucial it is to put relationships before rules.
 She strongly believes in positive parenting and a science-based approach.